Ontario Student Assistance Program (OSAP)

 If you self-identify as a student with a disability but your disability is not permanent (see definition above), then select “No” to the question “Is your disability permanent?”.

-• For 2022-23 applications, if you select “No” to the question “Is your disability permanent?”, then an additional question would populate to ask, “Is your disability persistent or prolonged?” (see related definition below).
+If you select “No” to the question “Is your disability permanent?”, then an additional question would populate to ask, “Is your disability persistent or prolonged?” (see related definition below).

 Persistent or prolonged disability